Beloved daughter of Nabi Saleh and kinswoman/cousin to Bassem Tamimi,

-this woman - Ahlam Tamimi, murderer of our child - planned and executed
+this woman - Ahlam Tamimi, boastful murderer of our child - planned

-the massacre at a Jerusalem pizzeria.
-We know how she feels about what
+and executed the massacre at a Jerusalem pizzeria.
+[Image Source]

 This will seem slightly odd to Americans accustomed to decidedly-non-spring weather in September and October.
 But that's how it is with spinners of myths and fabrications like the Tamimis of Nabi Saleh.
 You can believe your eyes.
 Or you can swallow their version of the truth.
 You can't do both.